gqmaguirejr/bibutils_6.2_for_DiVA/README.md

 # bibutils_6.2_for_DiVA
-A set of bibutils_6.2 for working with DiVA (specifically the KTH Publication Database instance of DiVA).
+An abdaptation of Chris Putnam's [bibutils_6.2](https://sourceforge.net/projects/bibutils/) for working with DiVA (specifically the KTH Publication Database instance of DiVA).
+The main changes are in modsin.c and bibtexo.c.
+I have also added some comments to some of the other files to help understand how to use the functions and to figure out what does what.

 Note that there are two major reasons for the changes:
 * changes to handle elements of the MODS file that are used in DiVA but not